 Increased Data Storage

-Sales Cadence is a High Velocity Sales App feature enabling managers to specify a sequence of actions for salespeople to take when prospecting Leads/Contacts with a particular set of characteristics.
+Sales Cadence is a High-Velocity Sales App feature enabling managers to specify a sequence of actions for salespeople to take when prospecting Leads/Contacts with a particular set of characteristics.
 Managers can manually add Prospects to a particular cadence, or Prospects can be automatically assigned to a cadence via Process Builder/Apex, ensuring adherence to best practices when selling to particular Prospect segments.
 Once prospects are added to a particular Sales Cadence, they are included in the H.V.S.A.
 Work Queue, where salespeople see what actions they should take on each Prospect in accordance with the logic configured in the Sales Cadence Builder.

-When combined with native features like Einstein Lead Scoring and Lightning Dialer, the High Velocity Sales App is teeming with productivity-enhancing potential.
+When combined with native features like Einstein Lead Scoring and Lightning Dialer, the High-Velocity Sales App is teeming with productivity-enhancing potential.
 As such, it is only available at an extra cost.

 Pardot: Einstein Behavior Scoring

 Behold the advent of Einstein Account-Based Marketing!
 Spring 19’ brings us the first fruit of Salesforce’s Einstein-driven initiative to align Sales and Marketing in the form of Einstein Behavior Scoring (available for Pardot Advanced license holders), whose central benefit is A.I. powered contextualization of prospect marketing engagement (i.e. what email click-rate percentile a particular prospect is in).
 Though prospect engagement data was already trackable via Pardot scoring, Einstein Behavior Scoring removes the need for marketers to configure scoring rules governing what interactions increase engagement scores.
-When used in tandem with Einstein Lead Scoring (which provides probability of lead conversion based on your org’s historical lead conversion data), salespeople can make extremely informed decisions about which prospects to prioritize.
+When used in tandem with Einstein Lead Scoring (which provides the probability of lead conversion based on your org’s historical lead conversion data), salespeople can make extremely informed decisions about which prospects to prioritize.